It’s that time of year again/finally… Planting Time! I dream of it all winter, impatiently waiting for snow to melt and then bam, it sneaks up on me.

 After setting the plants into some happy compost/soil, keep watered and watch for pests.
 Before I had copious amounts of compost, I found good luck with this fish fertilizer, although my husband wants me to find something else because, you guessed it, the smell.
 Oddly, this stuff smelled minty to mask the other odors.
 The smells never bothered me, but I’m the one who cleans the chicken coop.
 I digress.

-Harvesting: In case you have any tomatoes that make it inside from the garden and can’t bare the idea of the fruits of your labor going to waste, it is time to preserve them.
+Harvesting: In case you have any tomatoes that make it inside from the garden and can’t bear the idea of the fruits of your labor going to waste, it is time to preserve them.
 This can be as easy as slicing in half and freezing on a sheet pan and then popping into a freezer bag, or as fun as canning homemade spaghetti sauce.
-More on those options later in the season!

 *I just caught a similarity here between tomatoes and beans that I’d never noticed before, they both have short bushy and long vining varieties, cool (beans).

-Beans are another wonder vegetable you can eat raw right from the garden, or cooked roughly a thousand different ways.
-And I’m not even going into Edamame (my kids #1 favorite), lima or shelling beans.
+Beans are so versatile—you can eat them raw right from the garden or cook them roughly a thousand different ways.
+And I’m not even going into edamame (my kids’ #1 favorite), lima, or shelling beans.

 And of course, they come in the rainbow:

-Sadly, these beans all (as far as I know) all loose their cool pod colors when cooked.
-Please let me know if you find a variety that holds it crazy colors after cooking!
+Sadly, these beans all (as far as I know) all lose their cool pod colors when cooked.
+Please let me know if you find a variety that holds its crazy colors after cooking!

 Big Brother feeling proud by the scarlet runner, cucumber & lettuce patch last year

-Pole Beans require some serious staking to hold up the weight of the vines and beans, and there is truly no better way for kids to see the beans of their labor than with a climbing vine.
+Pole beans require some serious staking to hold up the weight of the vines and beans.
+There is truly no better way for kids to see the beans of their labor than with a climbing vine.

 Pole beans will keep on sharing their love until you have beans coming out your ears.
-You may just have to learn how to make my pickled “dilly beans” because you have so many of them… I’ll post that recipe when we’re drowning in produce, around mid-August.
-There will come a day when you can’t keep up, like the Old Farmer’s Almanac says, “Beans do not wait for anyone.”
+You may just have to learn how to make my pickled “dilly beans” because you have so many of them.
+There will come a day when you can’t keep up.
+Like the Old Farmer’s Almanac says, “Beans do not wait for anyone.”

-After saving seeds for 2 years from my original packet of Blue Lake S7 from Jung Seed, I have more seed than I could ever use!
+After saving seeds for two years from my original packet of Blue Lake S7 from Jung Seed, I have more seed than I could ever use!

-Harvest to Table, a site full of details has gathered a slew of bean varieties and their basic needs and gifts.
+Harvest to Table has gathered a slew of bean varieties and their basic needs and gifts.
 Go ahead, geek out for the green bean team.

 So, those are the three vegetable plants I’d start with.
 They are also the three I’d pare down to if I had to, but please don’t make me.